Skip to main content

 As the condition becomes worse, scarred tissue (glomerulosclerosis) gradually replaces healthy kidney tissue.
 As a result, the kidneys become less and less able to do their job of filtering the blood.
 This gradual 'failing' of the kidneys may gradually progress to what is known as end-stage kidney failure.

-Diabetic kidney disease is actually the most common cause of kidney failure.
-Around one in five people needing dialysis have diabetic kidney disease.
+Diabetic kidney disease is actually the most common cause of kidney failure in the UK.
+Around one in five people needing dialysis have diabetic kidney disease, and this will probably increase in future.

 Note: most people with diabetes do not need dialysis.